Superannuation basicsHow can I increase my super?

 It’s worth noting that because your cover is through your super, it is tax-effective and provided at cost-effective group rates – this means it’s flexible and competitively priced.

 You can apply for extra death and TPD insurance cover or add income protection online via MemberOnline.
-To opt out of insurance cover, call the CareSuperLine on 1300 360 149 to request the necessary form.What is ‘active employment’?
+To opt out of insurance cover, call the CareSuperLine on 1300 360 149 to request the necessary form.Who is CareSuper’s insurer?

 If you are not linked to an employer and make your own contributions to your super, you are a Personal Plan member.
 Personal Plan members do not receive default insurance, but can still apply for cover (subject to assessment and acceptance by the insurer).